satoshilira/whitepaper-site/content/008-presale/_index.md

 **Sacrifice Phase**

-The sacrifice phase consists of ten sub-phases, each lasting one week, with a maximum amount of 1 wBTC that can be sacrificed per sub-phase.
-Each sacrifice made during the phases receives a bonus following the Fibonacci sequence, starting at 55%.
+The sacrifice phase consists of three sub-phases, each lasting one week, with a maximum amount of 1 wBTC that can be sacrificed per sub-phase.
 The first phase is called the sacrifice phase because users are required to visit our platform and sacrifice a desired amount of wBTC.
 Depending on the sub-phase in which the sacrifice is made, users will receive a bonus when redeeming their sacrifice based on the corresponding sub-phase.

+**Pricing Structure**

+To further align with our mission and maintain the concept of Satoshi LIRA as a BTC derivative, we have set the pricing structure for each sub-phase.

+The prices per 1 LIRA will be fixed as follows:

+---

+    First Sub-Phase: 1 Satoshi
+    Second Sub-Phase: 1.6 Satoshi
+    Third Sub-phase: 2 Satoshi

+---

 **Reward Phase of Sacrifice**